devternity/rewards/README.md

 You contribute by actively seeking for sponsors and new audience, pitching the conference in your network, groups, conferences. **You boost conference’s credibility and contribute to sales**.
 At this level, you’re entitled for the major % from undistributed profit pool, plus commission from your sales.

 ### Level 2 – Staff ⭐️⭐️
 You actively help preparing before the conference by engaging into Slack conversation, completing tasks assigned during Team Hangout, **seeking responsibility** and helping busy staff members.
 You come up with ideas how to improve the conference, pitch ideas to the team and make sure they are **implemented in cost-efficient, timely manner**.
-At this level, you’re entitled for a monetary compensation that depends on your engagement and contribution (% from undistributed profit pool).
-The % depends on the number of staff members.
+At this level, you’re entitled for a monetary compensation that depends on your engagement, contribution, and the number of staff members.

 ### Level 1 – Volunteer ⭐️
 You help preparing a day before the conference, as well as actively engage in organisation and problem-solving during the conference.
 At this level, you’re getting a free pass to the conference and your accommodation and travel expenses are covered.